SherryL33/Airline-database-design-and-creation/README.md

 At the end of each day, airline staff must submit a report detailing all completed flights, including flight numbers, departure and arrival times, assigned aircraft, and the names and IDs of assigned crew members.

 ##### Monthly Passenger Reservation Report:
-A comprehensive report is generated at the end of each month, summarizing all passenger reservations, including reservation IDs, booking statuses, and the number of flights per reservation.
+At the end of each month, a comprehensive report is generated summarizing all passenger reservations, including reservation IDs, booking statuses, and the number of flights per reservation.

 ##### Yearly Frequent Flyer Summary:
 An annual report is compiled at the end of the year, providing an overview of frequent flyer members, including their account IDs, status levels, and total miles accumulated or redeemed.